-Monomer: a substance which is capable of forming covalent bonds with a sequence of additional like or unlike molecules under the conditions of the relevant polymer-forming reaction used for the particular process;
+Monomer: a substance that is capable of forming covalent bonds with a sequence of additional like or unlike molecules under the conditions of the relevant polymer-forming reaction used for the particular process;

-b) The total quantity of such monomer substance(s) or other substance(s) makes up one ton or more per year.
+b) The total quantity of such monomer substance(s) or other substance(s) makes up one tonne or more per year.

 KKDIK Regulatory Compliance Consulting and Training;